A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Orlando for Nightlife, Families, Backpackers, and Food

 Amsterdam is a great place to explore.
 It is common to spend five days here.
 The old town is one of the main draws for visitors.
 Five days is a great amount of time to relax and see the many things that Amsterdam has to offer.
 Anyone can find something fun to do here.

-You'll find nightlife and food around the entertaining city of Orlando.
+You'll find nightlife and food around the active city of Orlando.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 It's also a relaxing resort destination.
 Five days should give you a good understanding of everything this city has to offer.

 A week in Amsterdam or Orlando?